 How We Live In Cities responds to climate change and population shifts with art, cultural and ecology projects.
 HowWeLivInCities.com

-Installation of hanging lights and wind catchers, constructed from recycled materials.
-Eric’s regenerative Sun Lights demonstrate the use of recycled plastic water bottles made luminescent by solar LED technology.
-This workshop will feature creation demonstrations, and opportunities for all ages to help make sculptures for gardens.
+Eric Charron’s workshop centred around installations of hanging lights and wind catchers, constructed from recycled materials.
+His regenerative Sun Lights demonstrate the use of recycled plastic water bottles made luminescent by solar LED technology.
+This workshop featured creation demonstrations, and opportunities for all ages to help make sculptures for gardens.

-David’s workshop focuses attention on wildlife, urban habitat and the animals we share space with.
-Working in malleable materials, he responds to audience requests to spontaneously create animals and insect sculptures.
-This workshop invites hands-on, shared participation in sculpture-making, accompanied by discussions regarding how gardens support urban wildlife habitats.
+David’s workshop focused attention on wildlife, urban habitat and the animals we share space with.
+Working in malleable materials, he responded to audience requests to spontaneously create animals and insect sculptures.
+The workshop invited hands-on, shared participation in sculpture-making, accompanied by discussions regarding how gardens support urban wildlife habitats.

-In this workshop, lead by filmmaker Annette Mangaard, visitors can animate the lifecycle of a garden by building a zoetrope, a pre-film animation device that produces the illusion of motion through a sequence of drawings or photographs.
+In this workshop, led by filmmaker Annette Mangaard, visitors animated the lifecycle of a garden by building a zoetrope, a pre-film animation device that produces the illusion of motion through a sequence of drawings or photographs.

 Annette Mangaard has written, and directed sixteen films in more than a decade as an independent filmmaker.
 She was nominated for a Gemini for Best Director of a Documentary for her one-hour documentary about the celebrated Canadian artists collective, GENERAL IDEA: ART, AIDS, AND THE FIN DE SIECLE (for TVO, Bravo, SCN, and Knowledge).
 The film premiered at Hot Doc’s in Toronto before going on to garner accolades at the Vancouver International Festival, DOCSDF Mexican Documentary Film Festival and Asolo International Art Film Festival in Italy.

-Inspired by New Zealand, where the Whanganui River was recently granted the same rights as a person, Kathleen is currently collecting and sharing water stories for Walk in the Water / Marcher sur les eaux, an interactive art installation that invites us to re-imagine our precious Ontario/Quebec waterways and the futures we hope for them.
-For Big on Bloor, Kathleen’s Gardens of Water also reminds us that the survival of all things depends on our water system, and she offers ideas on the ways people can improve the health of our waters through slight changes in daily practices, including reducing water consumption, avoiding plastic and chemical fertilization, and not flushing medicine or fish down the toilet.
+Inspired by New Zealand, where the Whanganui River was recently granted the same rights as a person, Kathleen collected and shared water stories for Walk in the Water / Marcher sur les eaux, an interactive art installation that invited visitors to re-imagine our precious Ontario/Quebec waterways and the futures we hope for them.
+For the BIG On Bloor Festival 2017, Kathleen’s Gardens of Water also reminded visitors that the survival of all things depends on our water system, and she offered ideas on the ways people can improve the health of our waters through slight changes in daily practices that reduce water consumption, such as avoiding plastics and chemical fertilization, and not flushing medicine or fish into our sewage systems.

-The installation includes a large map of the water’s route through Garrison Creek, under Dufferin Grove Park to Lake Ontario, and into the St. Lawrence River towards the Gulf and the Atlantic Ocean.
-See water samples and photos from along the 1400 kilometre route, and contribute your own water stories to the collective audio archive, too.
+The installation included a large map of the water’s route through Garrison Creek, under Dufferin Grove Park to Lake Ontario, and into the St. Lawrence River towards the Gulf and the Atlantic Ocean.
+Participants observed water samples and photos from along the 1400 kilometre route, and contributed their own water stories to the collective audio archive.

 Kathleen Vaughan is an artist and educator whose work takes an environmental focus.
 She has a walking practice that contributes to her art making, and is known for her textile maps of walks in urban woods and green spaces.
 Once a long-time Toronto resident, and neighbor to Taddle Creek, Kathleen now lives and works near the St. Lawrence River in Montreal, where she is Concordia University’s Research Chair in Socially Engaged Art and Public Pedagogies.

-In this workshop, participants will create herb gardens that integrate the five senses into their concept, design and cultivation.
-The approach is similar to that of an artist creating a temporal artwork using materials that unify over time, evolving into a fleeting expression of imperfection, impermanence and elemental beauty.
+In this workshop, participants created herb gardens that integrate the five senses into their concept, design and cultivation.
+The approach was similar to that of an artist creating a temporal artwork using materials that unify over time, evolving into a fleeting expression of imperfection, impermanence and elemental beauty.

 Thom Sokoloski is a multi-disciplinary artist whose practice explores the nature of engagement in art and its relationship to perception, memory and the unconscious.
 Form and spirit play an important role in the materials he chooses to incorporates during his process, as does the potential for contemplation within the space each artwork is presented.

 Did you know that clay is actually a type of soil?
 It’s found near water and can be used to make a wide variety of useful objects, from bricks and dishes to vases and sculpture.
-Join us and make your own clay pot in the form of an animal, then take it home, plant a seed in the pot and watch it grow.
+This workshop, led by the Gardiner Museum’s Karen Cuevas, encouraged festival-goers to sculpt a clay pot in the form of an animal, then take it home, plant a seed in the pot and watch it grow.

 The Gardiner Museum is Canada’s national ceramics museum, and one of the world’s great specialty museums.
 The Museum is committed to making a contribution to the medium it celebrates, as well as the community it serves, striving to be an inviting destination that inspires and connects people, art, and ideas through clay.

 Never painted before?
 No Problem!
-At How We Live In Cities Garden Centre, festival-goers explore garden themed ecology project through painting, guided by friendly professional instructor, Jibola Fagbamiye and team.
-Festival goers are offered step-by-step instruction to create an original garden painting to take home with them.
+At How We Live In Cities Garden Centre, festival-goers explored a garden themed ecology project through painting, guided by a friendly and professional instructor Jibola Fagbamiye and team.
+Participants were offered step-by-step instruction to create an original garden painting to take home with them.

-Jibola Fagbamiye is a Nigerian born artist and illustrator, currently based in Toronto, where he runs a social painting studio called Sip and Paint.
-His work mixes digital design, traditional painting and comic illustration. www.sipandpaint.ca
+Jibola Fagbamiye is an artist and illustrator.
+He was born in Nigeria and lives in Toronto, where he runs a social painting studio called Sip and Paint.
+His work mixes digital design, traditional painting and comic illustration.

 The world of tiny insect creatures might seem to be just like the world we live in but it is not.
-In the insect world, a drop of water appears as big as a car, a parking lot is as vast as a desert, a bird is a giant monster, a cement wall is a huge cliff face where sand and grit provide footholds, tree sap is a gooey trap and even a gentle wind can carry you far from home.
-Still, nature has give insects a really amazing set of tools.
-If you like aliens and robots and transformers, you only need to look at the living show in your garden and under your feet!
-Look at these through a microscope and you will see a miracle of design; antennae that pick perfume out of the air; legs made for walking on ceilings; movable, waterproof suits of armour; skeletons on the outside of their bodies; wings that look like huge sheets of clear plastic but can twist and turn in flight better than anything seen at an airshow.
+In the insect world, a drop of water might be as big as a car, a parking lot is a vast desert, a bird is a giant monster, a cement wall is a huge cliff face where sand and grit provide many footholds, tree sap is a gooey trap and even a gentle wind can carry you far from where you start.
+Still nature has given insects a really amazing set of tools.
+If you like aliens, robots or transformers, you only need to look at the living show in your garden and under your feet!
+Look at these through a microscope and you will see a miracle of design; antennae that pick perfume out of the air; legs made for walking on ceilings; movable, waterproof suits of armour; skeletons on the outside of their bodies; wings that look like huge sheets of clear plastic, but can twist and turn in flight better than anything we see at an airshow.
 Look closely.
 Discover the amazing world of insects!

 David Hlynsky is an artist, author, teacher and photographer with an interest in exploring insects and their integration into urban settings.

-In the city we live in, there are many animals that thrive.
-Join the pack.
-Assemble and wear an animal mask, then roam free while enjoying the rest of Big on Bloor.
-The project also identifies which species living close to cities are at risk and makes information available so that local residents, governments and developers can take them into account.
-During Shyla’s workshop, participants can make their own animal mask art piece to wear, and later hang up at home.
+In the city we live in, there are many animals that thrive - join the pack!
+Participants assembled, then wore animal masks while roaming free and enjoying the rest of BIG On Bloor.
+The project also identified which species living close to cities are at risk, and made information available so that local residents, governments and developers can take them into account.
+The workshop brought additional attention to these species and their displaced habitats, while encouraging festival-goers to consider the implications of confrontation with wildlife in cities.
 Animals On Our Street is a call to safe-guard urban animal habitat by protecting, expanding and improving garden and green space.
-Project organized by Wllnttz.

-Memorial Parkette is an interactive installation that invites festival-goers to draw from memory a plant that they have loved and lost (whether through natural causes or human error) and add it to a community shrine memorializing the lost plant life.
-The project is a playful response to the human impulse to memorialize selectively, to ritually mourn the loss of human and animal life, while rarely immortalizing plants with posthumous ceremony and representations.
-The workshop functions as a means to reflect on human kinship with the natural world, and the need to take responsibility for the stewardship of flora and green spaces.
+Memorial Parkette was an interactive installation that invited festival-goers to draw from memory a plant that they have loved and lost (whether through natural causes or human error) and add it to a community shrine memorializing the lost plant life.
+The project was a playful response to the human impulse to memorialize selectively, to ritually mourn the loss of human and animal life, while rarely immortalizing plants with posthumous ceremony and representations.
+The workshop functioned as a means to reflect on human kinship with the natural world, and the need to take responsibility for the stewardship of flora and green spaces.